cristianoc/arc-challenge/BigARC.md

 # Evaluation

 These are the current results, indicating what's been implemented so far.
-There are no coverage limtations, it's more a question of convering the example in a non ad-hoc way.
+There are no coverage limitations, it's more a question of covering the example in a non ad-hoc way.

 ```
 Training data: Correct: 4, Incorrect: 2, Score: 66.6%